The 5th objective: Keep a strong pawn-structure

 The position below is a simple example to illustrate how the movement of the pieces can be affected by the pawn-structures.
 Note how the pawns restrict the movements of the bishops by blocking the diagonals and controlling various squares:

-As is the case with isolated pawns, doubled-pawns also come with some potential advantages with regards to an extra open file.
+As is the case with isolated pawns, doubled-pawns also come with some potential advantages in regard to an extra open file.
 In some situations doubled-pawns can even work together in controlling important squares.

 3. Backward pawns